dougc333/cs231n/README.md

 Updated 2025:

 1) colab_cuda_nemo.ipynb shows nvidia nemo working in colab which required updating the cuda drivers.
 Running nvidia-smi returns v12.5 and nvcc --version returns v12.4.
-To align both of these version you have to reinstall the cuda drivers and redo the symlinks with this code
+To align both of these version you have to reinstall the cuda drivers and redo the symlinks with this code.
+Nemo presents other problems besides cuda driver versions.
+Have to install teh github Mamba state space repo; and there are plethora of error messages for the unmaintained Mamba github; but it works.
 ```
 apt-get update && apt-get upgrade
 apt-get install emacs